Getting Ready For Beach Camp!

 • Food, Candy, Gum

-• Money (camp store purchases go to your child's store account)
+• Cash (camp store purchases go to your camper's store account)

 Beach Camp maintains a photo upload site where each day’s photos from camp are uploaded and stored.
 You will be provided the login information at check-in.
 We try to include group photos with every child in each day’s upload, but this is much easy said than done, as many children go out of their way to avoid the online spotlight.
 Please don’t think there is anything the least bit amiss if your child seeks to avoid the day’s photos.